-The Text Annotation plugin allows users to annotate HTML text on Omeka Classic sites using either the hypothes.is or annotateit.org webservices.
+The Text Annotation plugin allows users to annotate HTML text on Omeka Classic sites using the hypothes.is webservice.

 Using Text Annotation

-Visitors to your site can now annotate pages by highlighting text and typing into the corresponding dialog boxes.
-If users do not have accounts with hypothes.is or annotateit.org, they will be prompted to create one.
+Visitors to your site can now annotate pages by highlighting any text - including items, headers, footers, and pages - and typing into the corresponding dialog boxes.
+If the user does not have an account with hypothes.is, they will be prompted to create one.

-Once annotations have been added, pages will display them via highlighted text which can be hovered over (hypothes.is) or clicked (annotateit.org) to reveal the notation.
+Once annotations have been added, pages will display them via highlighted text which can be hovered over to reveal the notation.

-For more information about how the annotations will appear, and how they function, please see the website for the service which you select.
+For more information about how the annotations will appear, and how they function, please see the hypothes.is website.

 More Information